PaulSolt/IGME-340-2018-Spring/Project 1 - Word Magnets.md

 	2. Post names on all source files (-2% if not done)
 	3. Create a README.md with images describing the app for each checkpoint (-2% if not done)
 	4. Add comments for any code samples you found online (-2% if not done, copying another student's work result in an F for the course)
+	5. Using [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) to manage feature changes and branches is recommended, but not required for teams.

 ### Required App Features for Checkpoint #1 (due Monday night 2/12):